Cover and variable degeneracy: Degree type result

 Note that $G - S = K_{\delta - m}$ is connected.
-By \autoref{GE}, $H - X_{S}$ has a strictly $f'$-degenerate transversal $R$, which implies that $R$ together with $S$ is a strictly $f$-degenerate transversal of $H$, a contradiction. \begin{subcase} The function $f$ is semi-constant. \end{subcase} Let $(w, q)$ be in a component $Z$ of $H$ and $f$ be constant on $Z$.
-Let $f'$ be obtained from $f$ by decreasing $1$ for each neighbor of $(w, q)$.
-By the previous arguments, $f'$ must be semi-constant, for otherwise $H - X_{w}$ has a strictly $f'$-degenerate transversal $R$, which implies that $R$ together with $(w, q)$ is a strictly $f$-degenerate transversal of $H$, a contradiction.
-Hence, the closed neighborhood of $(w, q)$ induce a component of $H$ and each component of $H$ is isomorphic to $K_{\delta+1}$, and hence $H$ is isomorphic to $\widetilde{K_{\delta + 1}}$ and $f$ is semi-constant, a contradiction. \begin{case} The graph $G - w$ is not $2$-connected. \end{case}
+By \autoref{GE}, $H - X_{S}$ has a strictly $f'$-degenerate transversal $R$.
+Note that an $f'$-removing order of $R$ followed by $(v, q)$ and any order of other vertices in $S$ is an $f$-removing order of $R \cup S$ (here we need the condition $f(v, q) > m$).
+Hence, $R$ together with $S$ is a strictly $f$-degenerate transversal of $H$, a contradiction. \begin{subcase} The function $f$ is semi-constant. \end{subcase} Let $(w, q)$ be in a component $Z$ of $H$ and $f$ be constant on $Z$.
+Let $f'$ be obtained from $f$ by decreasing the output of $f$ by $1$ for each neighbor of $(w, q)$.
+By the previous arguments, $f'$ must be semi-constant on $H - X_{w}$, for otherwise $H - X_{w}$ has a strictly $f'$-degenerate transversal $R$, which implies that $R$ together with $(w, q)$ is a strictly $f$-degenerate transversal of $H$, a contradiction.
+Therefore, the closed neighborhood of $(w, q)$ induces a component of $H$ and each component of $H$ is isomorphic to $K_{\delta+1}$, which implies that $H$ is isomorphic to $\widetilde{K_{\delta + 1}}$, a contradiction. \begin{case} The graph $G - w$ is not $2$-connected. \end{case}